ljdyer/ljdyer/README.md

 # NLP-related Python projects

+I am currently enrolled in the <a href="https://www.wlv.ac.uk/courses/ma-computational-linguistics/">MA Computational Linguistics</a> course at the University of Wolverhampton, and am developing programs to solve natural language processing problems as covered in the course in order to develop my skills and further my understanding.

 - <a href="/pos-sequence-finder">POS sequence finder</a> is a Windows desktop app that lets you find phrases in the Brown corpus that match given part of speech sequences.
 - <a href="title-caser">Title Caser</a> is a Google Chrome Extension that converts titles and headings in Wikipedia, BBC News, and the Guardian pages from sentence case into title case.
 - <a href="/elozza">ELOZZA</a> is a question-answering chatbot inspired by ELIZA.

+# Productivity tools for translators

+- <a href="/dom2doc">dom2doc</a> is a browser extension for Google Chrome and Mozilla Firefox that lets you download text from the DOM elements that you specify as a Word file.